 Matthew: Task Management Tools

 I start by saying, try to live without the tool and instead understand the process behind the tool.
 In a remote environment, it amplifies problems that already exist if you are not properly running a project.
 So I think every freelancer or even companies hiring freelancers, the first thing that comes to mind is what needs to happen and who is doing it.
-Whether you are using Trello, Asana, JIRA, or whatever tool, you need to deal with some task management components.
+Whether you are using Trello, Asana, JIRA, virtualization software, or whatever tool, you need to deal with some task management components.